ElioDiNino/ElioDiNino/README.md

   ### :airplane: [UBC Uncrewed Aircraft Systems](https://ubcuas.com)
   - Integrated a new camera system into the drone and software suite for use in machine vision
+  - Reduced image streaming latency from 12s to 1s with a shell script running on an onboard Linux microcomputer
   - [ACOM](https://github.com/ubcuas/acom): Running on the drone, this is our main communication method with the ground station for the software subteam.
 I worked on adding support for controlling a winch system, monitoring RC connection, and keeping track of the battery usage.
   - [GCOM-X](https://github.com/ubcuas/gcom-x): Our previous ground station control software.
 I helped work on the frontend redesign, updated the backend API, integrated a Django server with the React frontent, and added a login page to connect to competiton servers.